microsoft/chexprompt/README.md

 ## Citation

 ```
-@article{zambranochaves2024training,
+@article{zambranochaves2024clinically,
-  title={Training Small Multimodal Models to Bridge Biomedical Competency Gap: A Case Study in Radiology Imaging},
+  title={Towards a clinically accessible radiology foundation model: open-access and lightweight, with automated evaluation},
-  author={Zambrano Chaves, Juan Manuel and Huang, Shih-Cheng and Xu, Yanbo and Xu, Hanwen and Usuyama, Naoto and Zhang, Sheng and Wang, Fei and Xie, Yujia and Khademi, Mahmoud and Yang, Ziyi and others},
+  author={Zambrano Chaves, Juan Manuel and Huang, Shih-Cheng and Xu, Yanbo and Xu, Hanwen and Usuyama, Naoto and Zhang, Sheng and Wang, Fei and Xie, Yujia and Khademi, Mahmoud and Yang, Ziyi and Awadalla, Hany and Gong, Julia and Hu, Houdong and Yang, Jianwei and Li, Chunyuan and Gao, Jianfeng and Gu, Yu and Wong, Cliff and Wei, Mu and Naumann, Tristan and Chen, Muhao and Lungren, Matthew P. and Yeung-Levy, Serena and Langlotz, Curtis P. and Wang, Sheng and Poon, Hoifung},
   journal={arXiv preprint arXiv:2403.08002},
   year={2024}
 }